Data-Dr-hub/Microsoft-Reactor-Demo/README.md

 ![](intro_image.jpg)
 ---
+**This aim of this project is to demonstrate the skill of documenting Power BI projects on GitHub for my tutorial on [Microsoft Reactor](https://www.youtube.com/live/GLIwyoPWrHs?si=_KNGbgKLQzvgo-R1).**
+---
 ## Introduction

 This is a power Bi project on sales analysis of an imaginary store called **Confirm Stores**.